rethinkdb/rethinkdb/NOTES.md

 # Release 2.1.2 (Forbidden Planet)

-Released on 2015-08-24
+Released on 2015-08-25

 Bug fix release

 ### Compatiblity ###

-* RethinkDB 2.1.2 servers cannot be mixed with servers running earlier versions in the same cluster.
+* RethinkDB 2.1.2 servers cannot be mixed with servers running earlier versions in the same cluster
 * Changefeeds on a `get_all` query no longer return initial values.
 This restores the behavior from RethinkDB 2.0

 ### Bug fixes ###

-* Fixed an issue that could cause writes to be acknowledged before all necessary data got written to disk
+* Fixed an issue where writes could be acknowledged before all necessary data was written to disk
 * Restored the 2.0 behavior for changefeeds on `get_all` queries to avoid various issues and incompatibilities
 * Fixed an issue that caused previously migrated tables to be shown as unavailable (#4723)
 * Made outdated secondary index warnings disappear once the problem is resolved (#4664)
 * Made `index_create` atomic to avoid race conditions when multiple indexes were created in quick succession (#4694)
+* Improved how query execution times are reported in the Data Explorer (#4752)
 * Fixed a memory leak in `r.js` (#4663)
 * Fixed the `Branch history is missing pieces` error (#4721)
 * Fixed a race condition causing a crash with